duckdb/duckdb-web/docs/sql/statements/copy.md

 ## `COPY FROM DATABASE ...
 TO`

-> This statement is currently only available in nightly builds (DuckDB 0.9.3-dev) and will be released in the upcoming v0.10.0 version.

 The `COPY FROM DATABASE ...
 TO` statement copies the entire content from one attached database to another attached database.
 This includes the schema, including constraints, indexes, sequences, macros, and the data itself.

 ```sql